Robustness of longitudinal transmon readout to ionization: Pulse shape

 Using this expression, we choose a desired $\alpha_p(t)$ and obtain the corresponding form of $\epsilon(t)$.
 Here, we take $\alpha_p(t) = \alpha_f (1 - \exp{(-(t/\tau)^2)})$ with $\alpha_f$ the target coherent state amplitude.
 From \cref{eqn:app_alpha_p} we can then express the pulse as

 The above pulse is designed to quickly displace the resonator to a coherent state with an amplitude $\alpha_f$, and maintain it by accounting for dissipation.
 The speed at which the displacement is made is controlled by adjusting $\tau$.
+The pulse shapes used in \cref{fig:RO_sim} are shown in \cref{fig:pulse_shape}.
+For $\alpha_f = 4$, the maximum drive amplitude is $\varepsilon_{\rm{max}} / 2\pi \approx 465$ MHz, and is reached in approximately $5$ ns.

 It is important to point out that the phase of the drive must be constant in order to activate the longitudinal interaction most effectively.
 Apart from experimental limitations, there are no restrictions on what the pulse shape may be, and it could be interesting to consider if more sophisticated pulses could further improve the performance, just like in dispersive readout \cite{Walter_disp_readout, gautier2024optimal}.